How does smoking affect my fertility?

 - damage to your baby's heart and lungs

-When you smoke, nicotine and other harmful chemicals are passed on to your baby through breast milk.
-Even if you continue smoking, breastfeeding is still best for your baby.
+When you smoke, nicotine and other harmful chemicals are passed on to your baby through breast milk, so it’s important to try to quit.
+But even if you continue smoking, breastfeeding is still best for your baby.

-Totally quitting smoking is the best goal, but you might find it easier to cut down on your smoking to begin with.
+Totally quitting smoking is the best goal, but some people find it easier to start by cutting down.

 Methods that work include:

-- going cold turkey - simply stopping works for many people
+- going cold turkey — simply stopping smoking works for many people

 - nicotine replacement therapies

 - prescription medicines (not recommended if you are pregnant, but your partner can try this)

 It’s a good idea to discuss your plans with your family and friends so they can support you.

 What medicines or products can help me quit smoking?

 Medicines that help to manage withdrawal symptoms — such as Champix (varenicline) or Zyban (bupropion) — are not recommended if you are pregnant or breastfeeding, but may be suitable for other members of your household.
 Nicotine replacement therapies (NRT) can help.
 They are readily available from pharmacies and some supermarkets, and come in two categories: